andf-viam/workflow/README.md

 Automate your git-based docs-as-code workflow (like at Viam).
-For best results, place in $PATH!
+For best results, place in `$PATH`!

 # Core Workflow Tools
 Use these tools to set up, check out, and commit your work:

 ## workflow
-Clones your fork into a new local directory in your defined docs $WORKSPACE, checks out a new branch, sets it up for work, then opens a new VS Code workspace from that directory.
+Clones your fork into a new local directory in your defined docs `$WORKSPACE`, checks out a new branch, sets it up for work, then opens a new VS Code workspace from that directory.

 _Usage:_ workflow DOCS-1234-fix-typo-in-example from anywhere on your machine.